 - Repeat for the Fitbit app, the Phone app, the Calendar app, and any other app you want to see notifications for on your Fitbit.

 - Finally, confirm that Share System Notifications are on via your phone’s Bluetooth settings > Your Fitbit > System Notifications.

 Check your Fitbit’s notification settings

-Before jumping into your phone, you’ll want to make sure that your Fitbit device’s Notification setting is turned on.
+Before jumping into your phone, make sure that you turn on your Fitbit device’s Notification setting.